QuantEcon/lecture-source-jl/source/rst/multi_agent_models/uncertainty_traps.rst

         \frac{\rho^2}{\gamma + M \gamma_x} + \sigma_\theta^2
         \right)^{-1}

-These are standard Kalman filtering results applied to the current setting
+These are standard Kalman filtering results applied to the current setting.

-Exercise 1 provides more details on how :eq:`update_mean` and :eq:`update_prec` are derived, and then asks you to fill in remaining steps
+Exercise 1 provides more details on how :eq:`update_mean` and :eq:`update_prec` are derived, and then asks you to fill in remaining steps.

-The next figure plots the law of motion for the precision in :eq:`update_prec` as a 45 degree diagram, with one curve for each :math:`M \in \{0, \ldots, 6\}`
+The next figure plots the law of motion for the precision in :eq:`update_prec` as a 45 degree diagram, with one curve for each :math:`M \in \{0, \ldots, 6\}`.

 The other parameter values are :math:`\rho = 0.99, \gamma_x = 0.5, \sigma_\theta =0.5`